DIY Balcony Garden Make-Over

 - Think about the plants you’d like around you, and source them locally.
 Many garden centres offer home delivery for plants that you can purchase online, which is perfect.
 You can also order potting mix, pots, mulch and water wise products, and check out their range of watering cans while you’re there.

 - It’s important to be mindful of the weight of your pots and plants.
 Consider using a mix of plastic and recycled pots, rather than heavy material pots, such as concrete, ceramic or timber, to reduce the overall load.
-Check out this great way to personalise your pots with DIY Mosaic Kits plus add a striking splash of colour.

 - If you’ve already got potted plants that need a little TLC, perhaps it’s time for a re-potting session and a good dose of slow-release fertilizer to nurture them through the months ahead.